Hangpan Dada: Personal life

 Dada was the youngest among the 3 brothers.
 His eldest brother's name is Laphang Dada and the middle brother is Nokron Dada.
 He was married to Chasen Lowang Dada on 28 October 2005.
 They had 2 children: a daughter named Roankhin Dada in 2007 and a son named Senwang Dada in 2010.
 Dada was known to be a simple church going person who loved to spend time with his family whenever he is home on leave.

 Memorial

 To remember his service, the Assam Regimental Centre (ARC) named its main office block in its headquarters after Hangpan Dada.
-The plaque was inaugurated by Dada's wife.
+The place was inaugurated by Dada's wife.
 Pema Khandu, the then chief minister of Arunachal Pradesh renamed the annual football and volleyball (men and women) tournaments for Chief Minister's Trophy as Hangpan Dada Memorial Trophy.

 A bridge over Subansiri River at Daporijo in Upper Subansiri district has been named after Hangpan Dada.
 On 20 April 2020, the Chief Minister of Arunachal Pradesh, Pema Khandu, inaugurated the bridge through video conferencing.

 On 27 April 2017, a stand in Eden Gardens, Kolkata was named after Havildar Hangpan Dada as a tribute by the people of West Bengal.